Arts Queensland Poetry Awards & Oodgeroo Noonuccal Prize for Indigenous Poetry

 Successful Entrants to the Prize may be asked to provide a copy of a document that confirms Aboriginal or Torres Strait Islander descent, or a statutory declaration form.

-Entrants grant first right of refusal on the publication of the manuscript to Meanjin for an exclusive period of up to 12 weeks following public announcements if selected as Winner, Runner-Up or Highest Quandamooka Entry.
+Entrants grant first right of refusal on the publication of the manuscript to Meanjin for an exclusive period of up to 12 weeks following public announcements if selected as Winner or Runner-up.
 Further contractual arrangements will be made directly with the Publisher.
 QWC otherwise reserves no rights over works submitted to the Awards; Entrants retain copyright at all times.

 Entrants should comply with Creative Australia’s Protocols for using First Nations Intellectual and Cultural Property.

-Discounted entry fees are available to all concession card holders (including students, seniors and pensioners) and current members of state writers’ centres in the National Writers’ Centre Network, including QWC.
+Free entry is available to all concession card holders (including students, seniors, NDIS participants, etc) and current members of state writers’ centres in the National Writers’ Centre Network, including QWC.

 Entries will be subject to a rigorous assessment process with review by QWC team members, trained Readers and two experienced guest Judges, including a blind read process.

-Judges’ feedback is not provided to unsuccessful Entrants.
-No correspondence with Readers or Judges may be entered into.
+Judges’ and Readers’ feedback is not provided to unsuccessful Entrants; no correspondence with Readers or Judges may be entered into.

-The awarding of a Winner, Runner-Up, Highest Quandamooka Entry and/or Shortlist (of up to three writers) is to be at QWC’s discretion, and may depend on the quality and number of submissions received.
+The awarding of a Winner, Runner-up, and/or Shortlist (of up to three writers) is at QWC’s discretion, and may depend on the quality and number of submissions received.
 In the event a Winner is not awarded, QWC may provide development opportunities (e.g. mentorship) to up to three highly-placed Entrants.

 QWC does not guarantee the future publication of work submitted to the Awards.